Trade Show Attendee Data for SDRs: A Complete Guide

 Step 1: Build Your Target Event List (8-12 Weeks Out)

 Identify the 3-5 trade shows per quarter where your ICP concentrates.
-Look at events in your industry vertical where decision-makers gather.
+Look at events in your industry vertical where decision-makers actually show up.
 Browse events on WhoGoes to see which shows have the most attendee data available.

 Step 2: Pull Attendee Data (4-6 Weeks Out)